 In NSW, retailers can choose whether or not to offer solar feed‑in tariffs to their customers, and decide the level of the solar feed‑in tariff that they offer.

-However to help guide retailers and customers, each year IPART recommends a ‘fair and reasonable’ benchmark range for solar-feed in tariffs.
+However to help guide retailers and customers, the NSW Government has asked IPART to recommend a benchmark range for solar feed-in tariffs each year.

-Like last year, we will publish an all day benchmark range and time-dependant benchmarks as an indication of the value of solar exports at different times of the day.
+Like last year, we have published an all-day benchmark range and time-dependant benchmarks as an indication of the value of solar exports at different times of the day.

 Here is more information on our methodology.